Kotkoa/my-cv/index.md

 ### ABOUT ME

-Frontend Developer with 4+ years of experience developing web applications, focusing on fintech, social media, the gig economy, and securities applications.
-I've worked on projects primarily from the USA, and Singapore, participating in worldwide teams with a strong experience in remote collaboration and effective communication.
+Frontend Developer with 4 years of experience developing web applications, focusing on the Front-end side with JS and React.
+I've worked on projects primarily from the USA, and Singapore, participating in worldwide teams.

 I enjoy creating visually accurate website layouts, and translating designers' concepts from Figma into JSX code for React applications.
 I have extensive experience with fields and forms, starting from collecting user data (e.g., JSON-Forms), through validation (e.g., Yup), to submitting it to the server (REST, GraphQL API).

 Currently, I am seeking remote employment opportunities with teams from the USA or Europe, or local opportunities in and around Valencia, Spain.
 Open to various employment forms, including full-time positions, contract work, or B2B arrangements.
-I am eager to contribute to your project, enhancing it step by step with my experience in effective collaboration and teamwork.

 ### EXPERIENCE